juniorguru/eggtray/README.md

 - The file must have the `.yml` extension
 - See existing files to learn about the format of the YAML document

+Once the PR gets merged, Eggtray uses [hen](https://github.com/juniorguru/hen) to inspect your GitHub profile.
+It merges the findings with data from the YAML file and creates a single data structure, which is then available in the API as your profile information.

-Once the PR gets merged, your profile will get listed in the API.
-If you want to change something, send another PR.
-If you want to remove yourself, send a PR removing your YAML file.
+If you want to change something in the YAML, send another PR.
+If you found a job (congratulations!) and now want to remove yourself from the API, send a PR removing your YAML file.

 > [!NOTE]
-> As of now, even if your changes are merged to the main branch, it can take up to 24 hours to take effect in the API.
+> The API updates only once a day.
+If you change someting on your GitHub profile or in your YAML file, it can take up to 24 hours to take effect in the API.

 ## API usage